jeherve/posts-on-this-day/readme.txt

 * what post types to pick old posts from.
 * whether you'd like to display thumbnails for those posts.
 * whether you'd like to group your posts by year.
+* whether you'd like to look for posts on the exact day, years past, or around this time (within a week).

 Banner image: [@rirri01](https://unsplash.com/@rirri01)